-Financial planning advice involves needs identification, plan preparation and plan presentation, but excludes any cost incurred when dealing with the claim or implementation of the plan.
+Financial planning and/or legal advice involves needs identification, plan preparation and plan presentation, but excludes any cost incurred when dealing with the claim or implementation of the plan.

-If there is more than one policy owner, each will receive an equal share of the Financial planning benefit.
+If there is more than one policy owner, each will receive an equal share of the Financial planning and legal advice benefit.
 We will not pay more than \$2,500 in total, and this benefit is only payable once.

-The Financial planning benefit must be claimed within 12 months of receiving the payment from us for any of death, medical event, cancer, TPD, terminal illness or Needlestick benefit.
+The Financial planning and legal advice benefit must be claimed within 12 months of receiving the payment from us for any of death, medical event, cancer, TPD, terminal illness or Needlestick benefit.